cthurber/VirusTotal_API_Tool/README.md

 ## Information
-This is a simple tool to utilize the basic functionality of the Private API From Virus Total, with this tool you can eaisly scan a hash or file (script will automatically hash the file and submit the HASH to VT not the file).
-You can download malware based on hash, download pcaps, write the full VT Json report to file, and force a rescan of a previously uploaded file with new AV definitions.
+This is a simple tool to utilize the basic functionality of the Private API From Virus Total, with this tool you can easily scan a hash or file (script will automatically hash the file and submit the HASH to VT not the file).
+You can download malware based on hash, download pcaps, write the full VT JSON report to file, and force a rescan of a previously uploaded file with new AV definitions.
 Advanced queries and bulk downloads can be accomplished via VT Provided Scripts available on the Intelligence portal. (or a bash loop if you want to bulk DL with this)

 NOTE: You need your own premium VT API to use this tool.
-API Key Goes on Line 13!
+Set it up with '-k' option and your key.

 NOTE2: If you have a free VT Public API (you do) then you can use VTlite.py with limited functionality (Check Hash/Path/Rescan/DownloadJson/VerboseDetections) four checks per minute are allowed.
+Load balancing has been built-in for multiple searches; single searches may still return errors.

 ## Authors & Licence
 Original Script Author: Adam Meyers

 Rewritten & Modified: Chris Clark

-API Key Setup: Chris Thurber
+API Key Setup & Multiple MD5 Search: Chris Thurber

 License: Do whatever you want with it :)

 ## Example
 <pre>
 Usage is as follows with an example of a basic search + hitting all of the switches below:

-usage: vt.py [-h] [-s] [-v] [-j] [-d] [-p] [-r] [-k] HashorPath
+usage: vt.py [-h] [-s] [-v] [-j] [-d] [-p] [-r] [-k] [-m] HashorPath/CSV File

 Search and Download from VirusTotal

 positional arguments:
- HashorPath      Enter the MD5 Hash or Path to File
+ HashorPath      Enter the MD5 Hash or Path to File CSV             Add a CSV with as many hashes as you like

 optional arguments:
- -h, --help      show this help message and exit
+ -h, --help        Show this help message and exit
  -s, --search      Search VirusTotal
  -v, --verbose     Turn on verbosity of VT reports
  -j, --jsondump    Dumps the full VT report to file (VTDLXXX.json) -d, --download    Download File from Virustotal (VTDLXXX.danger) -p, --pcap        Download Network Traffic (VTDLXXX.pcap) -r, --rescan      Force Rescan with Current A/V Definitions -k, --addkey      Add your API key
+ -c, --cleandump   Prints 'clean' console output to file -m, --multisearch Lookup multiple SHA/MD5's by using a CSV as a parameter

 Example Basic Scan: